-INVESTOR CONFIDENCE PROJECT
+1.0 INVESTOR CONFIDENCE PROJECT

 The Environmental Defense Fund (EDF) developed the Investor Confidence Project (ICP) with participation from leading industry and engineering experts.
-It establishes an Energy Efficiency Project Framework (EEPF) that defines the key elements of a successful energy efficiency retrofit and is designed to house a series of sector-specific Energy Performance Protocols (EPP).
-These protocols define engineering best practice for energy efficiency projects, providing stable, predictable and reliable savings outcomes that enable greater private investment through a more efficient and transparent marketplace.
+ICP has established an Energy Efficiency Project Framework (EEPF) that defines the key elements of a successful energy efficiency retrofit and is designed to house a series of sector-specific Energy Performance Protocols (EPP).
+These protocols define engineering best practice while balancing cost-effectiveness for energy efficiency projects, providing stable, predictable and reliable savings outcomes that enable greater private investment through a more efficient and transparent marketplace.